rafi/awesome-cli-binaries/README.md

 ## Accompanying Provisioning Script

-Use-case :bulb: Working on many remote servers?
+Use-case: 💡 Working on many remote servers?
 Can't install your favorite tools for some reason?
 With this repo, you can quickly upload them to a remote Linux server, together with comfortable pre-made configurations.

 > [!WARNING]